as4230/Emscripten-Markov-Code-Editor/README.md

 - Skulpt: Used for executing Python code in the browser
 - Emscripten: Used for compiling the markov chains implemented in C to JavaScript
 - Express: Used for serving my HTML/CSS/JS to my browser
+- Lexical Analysis: Used for tokenizing python code users are typing in.
+More information here: https://nutbread.github.io/lex/

 ## Instructions
 --------------------